 Rocky

-‘Incoming,’ someone screamed and I saw everyone run for cover under the bird places.
+‘Incoming,’ someone screamed, and I saw everyone run for cover under the bird places.

 I looked for my human in the dust and debris left by the attack.
 Cries of loss and anguish tore at my heart as my friends and neighbours called for their humans.